 Joint Degree Master Program in Biomedical Engineering

-As of Fall semester 2023, the Master Program will be replaced by a Joint Degree Master in Biomedical Engineering, offered by the School of Life Sciences of the University of Applied Sciences and Arts Northwestern Switzerland (FHNW) and the Medical Faculty of the University of Basel.
+Our Joint Degree Master in Biomedical Engineering is offered by 2 institutions: The Department of Biomedical Engineering/ Medical Faculty of the University of Basel and the School of Life Sciences of the University of Applied Sciences and Arts Northwestern Switzerland (FHNW).
 The program takes place on site at the School of Life Sciences in Muttenz and at the University Campuses in Allschwil and Basel.

 This degree is a full 4 semester program comprising 120 ETCs.